guilherme-iram/Guilherme-iram/README.md

 # 💫About Me :
 Hey, how are you? 👍,

-Undergrad Data Science and Artificial Intelligence at Federal University of Paraiba.
+- Undergrad Data Science and Artificial Intelligence at Federal University of Paraiba.
-Currently studying operational research and optimization for Vehicle Routing Problem.
+- Currently studying operational research and optimization for Vehicle Routing Problem (VRP).

 ## 🚀 My Interests
 * Data Science